 This false belief causes the most damage to the church because abusive leaders are being replaced, only to abuse again.
-The repeat nature of clergy sexual abuse must be acknowledged in order to prevent further and continued damage.
-When a church leader is reinstated after abusing his position, every person in that congregation is now at risk of being abused and/or betrayed.
+The repeat nature of clergy sexual abuse must be acknowledged to prevent further and continued damage.
+When a church leader is reinstated after abusing his position, every person in the congregation is at risk of abuse or betrayal.
 Survivors have a difficult time understanding how the church would allow a leader to continue in their role after violating a member of the congregation.

 Credit: The Hope of Survivors.